 A woman who comes across this condition can be devastated as she loses her ability to conceive.
 Things can get all the more critical if she has decided to postpone motherhood to a later age.
-Infertility clinic in Delhi focus not only on diagnosis and treatment but also on finding the exact cause and risk factors for the condition.
+IVF Centre in Delhi focus not only on diagnosis and treatment but also on finding the exact cause and risk factors for the condition.
 In this regard, it is important to know whether early menopause could have genetic link or not.
 Depending upon the answer, a woman could learn about her risk factors and plan pregnancy accordingly.

 Understanding Early Menopause

 A woman is born with a finite number of eggs, which keeps diminishing with her age.
 When menopause sets in, the ovaries cease to release eggs as estrogen levels deteriorate.
 A woman is said to come across menopause when her menstrual cycle becomes irregular and finally stops.
 Normally, this happens as she approaches late forties but 1-3% of women may have it much earlier.
 With early menopause or premature ovarian failure, the woman can no longer bear children with her own eggs.

 The most unfortunate fact about early menopause is that it may strike without warning.
 Patients may reach out to infertility clinics in Delhi suspecting some other problems but diagnosis of early menopause may come as an unpleasant surprise.
 This makes it all the more important for women to be vigilant and know whether they are at risk.